japila-books/apache-spark-internals/docs/rdd/index.md

 == RDDs in Web UI

-It is quite informative to look at RDDs in the Web UI that is at http://localhost:4040 for link:spark-shell.adoc[Spark shell].
+It is quite informative to look at RDDs in the Web UI that is at http://localhost:4040 for spark-shell.md[Spark shell].

 Execute the following Spark application (type all the lines in `spark-shell`):